MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/admin-site-enhancements/README.md

 ### Content Management

+* **[[PRO](https://www.wpase.com/rdme-to-web)] Custom Content Types**.
+Conveniently register and edit custom post types and custom taxonomies without writing a single line of code.
+Optionally enable the creation of custom field groups.
 * **Content Duplication**.
 Enable one-click duplication / clone / copy of pages, posts and custom posts.
 The corresponding taxonomy terms and post meta will also be duplicated.
 * **Content Order**.
 Enable custom order for pages, posts and custom post types.
 Useful for displaying them in the desired order in wp-admin and on the frontend. e.g. projects, services, FAQs, team members, testimonials, etc.
+* **[[PRO](https://www.wpase.com/rdme-to-web)] Media Categories**.
+Add categories for the media library and enable drag-and-drop categorization of media items.
+Categories can then be used to filter media items during media insertion into content.
 * **Media Replacement**.
 Easily replace any type of media file with a new one while retaining the existing media ID, publish date and file name.
 So, no existing links will break.
 * **SVG Upload**.
 Allow some or all user roles to upload SVG files, which will then be sanitized to keep things secure.
+* **[[PRO](https://www.wpase.com/rdme-to-web)] AVIF Upload**.
+Enable uploading AVIF files in the Media Library.
 * **External Permalinks**.
 Enable pages, posts and/or custom post types to have permalinks that point to external URLs.
 The rel="noopener noreferrer nofollow" attribute will also be added for enhanced security and SEO benefits.
 Compatible with links added using [Page Links To](https://wordpress.org/plugins/page-links-to/).
 * **Open All External Links in New Tab**.
 Force all links to external sites to open in new browser tab via target="\_blank" attribute.
 The rel="noopener noreferrer nofollow" attribute will also be added for enhanced security and SEO benefits.
 * **Allow Custom Navigation Menu Items to Open in New Tab**.
 Allow custom navigation menu items to have links that open in new browser tab via target="\_blank" attribute.
 The rel="noopener noreferrer nofollow" attribute will also be added for enhanced security and SEO benefits.